 Use secure passwords in a production environment.
 Consider using a password manager to generate secure passwords.

-For AM 6.5.x and earlier versions, set up an agent as described in Set up an IG agent in AM 6.5 and earlier.
+For AM 6.5.x and earlier versions, register an agent as described in Register an IG agent in AM 6.5 and earlier.